Arsenal on this day in history. The March Files.

 12 March 1975: Alan Ball captained England and Macdonald scored one of England’s goals as England beat West Germany 2-0.

-12 March 1977: QPR 2 Arsenal 1; The 7th and final consecutive defeat in the worst run in Arsenal’s league history – ever.
+12 March 1977: QPR 2 Arsenal 1; The 7th and final consecutive defeat in the worst run in Arsenal’s league history.
+It even surpassed the dire runs during 1912/13 when Arsenal were relegated to the second division.
+The manager was Terry Neill.

 12 March 1981: David Price sold to Crystal Palace.
 In an eight year career at Arsenal he made 116 league starts and 26 in the FA Cup.
 He was a significant part of the side in the 1978/9 season, playing in all the Cup games, including the final.